Stochastic approximation of symmetric Nash equilibria in queueing games: Proofs for applications and examples

 \subsection{Proof of Proposition \ref{prop:CR}}

 \begin{proof} As a special case of the model in \ref{sec:CR}, by setting $\mathbf{p}=\mathbf{e}_2$, we have that all customers join the queue of server 2, hence it can be modeled as an M/G/1 queue, which is stable due to $\lambda < \mu$.
 Then, by a coupling argument, for every $\mathbf{p}\in\Delta$, the total workload process $X^{[1]}(t)+X^{[2]}(t)$ is dominated by that of the corresponding M/G/1 queue of $\mathbf{p}=\mathbf{e}_2$, which, under the assumption $\E[Y^4]<\infty$, has finite cycle-length second moment, as explained in Example \ref{example:MG1} in Section \ref{sec:converg}.
 Hence, Assumption \ref{assum:finite_El2} holds.
-Furthermore, $\mathbf{u}$ is continuous in $\mathbf{p}$ (see \cite{HS2017}) and following an explanation similar to that in Example~\ref{example:MG1} in Section \ref{sec:converg}, we conclude that Assumptions \ref{assum:finite_El2}--\ref{assum:finite_EG2} are satisfied.
-Furthermore, we have in this example that $k=2$, hence Assumption \ref{assum:finite_u} holds, and together with the step size assumption \ref{assum:gamma_n} the conclusion of Theorem \ref{thm:convergence} holds. \end{proof}
+Following an explanation similar to that in Example~\ref{example:MG1} in Section \ref{sec:converg}, we conclude that Assumption \ref{assum:finite_EG2} is satisfied.
+Furthermore, we have in this example that $k=2$, hence Assumption \ref{assum:finite_u} holds, and together with the step size assumption \ref{assum:gamma_n} the conclusion of Theorem \ref{thm:convergence} follows. \end{proof}